 The Agronomia Colombiana is a scientific-technical publication of the agricultural sector of Colombia edited by the Agronomy Faculty of the National University of Colombia, Bogota campus.
 It is directed to the researchers of agronomy science, extension workers, and other professionals involved in the development of science and applied technology for the benefit of crop production and farmer section.
-The journal has a half-year distribution with an objective to transfer the results of research in the various areas of tropical agronomy.
+The journal has three publications a year with an objective to transfer the results of research in the various areas of tropical agronomy.
 The journal accepts for publication original unedited papers in physiology, nutrition and fertilization of crops, genetics and breeding, entomology, phytopathology, integrated crop protection management, agroecology, weed science, geomatics, soils, water and irrigation, post-harvest and agro-industrialization, rural and agro-enterprise development, agrarian economy, and commercialization of agricultural products.
 The articles must be submitted according to the rules established in the instructions for the authors.
 If the articles fulfill the minimum criteria, the manuscripts will be sent to three expert reviewers in the specific area of knowledge, two of them external of the National University and one belonging to the research and teaching staff of the University.
 If the article is accepted for publication, the author must make the suggested corrections in the period indicated by the Editor.
 If two of the reviewers consider that the manuscript do not have a scientific level acceptable for the publication, the article is rejected.
 Finally, the Editorial Committee reserves the right to accept or reject the submitted manuscripts.

 Form and preparation of manuscripts